Orange County Community Foundation

 Overview

 The Orange County Community Foundation (OCCF) was established in 1989 and is based in Newport Beach, California.
-With $793 million in total assets and $125 million awarded in grants and scholarships in FY2025, OCCF is the 7th most active grantmaker among more than 800 U.S. community foundations.
+With $567.7 million in total assets and $110.9 million in total expenses in FY2023, OCCF serves as a leading community foundation in Southern California.
 The foundation's mission is to transform "our Community's Heartfelt Intention into Greater Impact for Good" by combining giving strategy, community intelligence, and enduring relationships.
 OCCF operates around four core values: Community, Understanding, Potential, and Courage.
-The foundation manages over 650 charitable funds spanning donor-advised, community, and field-of-interest programs, and exceeded its ambitious goal of $1 billion in cumulative granting more than a year ahead of schedule in 2024.
+The foundation manages over 650 charitable funds spanning donor-advised, community, and field-of-interest programmes.
 OCCF holds a 4-star rating from Charity Navigator.

 Funding Priorities

 OCCF awards grants year-round through competitive grant cycles as well as discretionary and advised grantmaking.
-Key programs include:
+Key programmes include:

 Arts & Culture